giantswarm/cluster-api-app/README.md

     Fetch the release manifest with the version specified in `helm/cluster-api/values.yaml`.
 Since we use our own fork of CAPI which does not replicate upstream GitHub releases, the YAML manifest is part of the Docker image as means to easily fetch the manifest which exactly matches the desired commit/tag.
 1. `make delete-generated-helm-charts`</br>
     Cleans folder `helm/cluster-api/templates` to not get any orphaned objects in the app.
-1. `kustomize build config/helm -o helm/cluster-api/templates`</br>
+1. `kubectl kustomize config/helm -o helm/cluster-api/templates`</br>
     Apply all the defined `kustomize` changes (defined in `kustomization.yaml`)
 1. [`hack/move-generated-crds.sh`](hack/move-generated-crds.sh)</br>
     Used to move all the `CRDs` into the directory `helm/cluster-api/files`.
 All files within this directory are later used in `Job/cluster-api-crd-install`.